 B.A.
 Hons (London), M.A.
 (Carleton), Ph.D.
 (Toronto), FRSCPaul Stevens is Professor and Canada Research Chair in Early Modern Literature & Culture.
 During 2015-16, he will be Senior Research Fellow at Jesus College, Oxford.
 His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates poetic practice, colonialism and nationalism, both then and now, secularism and religious change, literary theory and history.
 Professor Stevens’ first book Imagination and the Presence of Shakespeare in “Paradise Lost”

-(Wisconsin l985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize its role in the psychology of religious faith, he played a critical part in facilitating the Romantic idealization of imagination.
-In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism and the Colonial Imperative,” Milton Studies 34
+(Wisconsin 1985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize the psychology of religious faith, he played a critical role in facilitating the Romantic idealization of imagination.
+In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism 35:3 and the Colonial Imperative,” Milton Studies 34